 Try This at Home: Create a Family Lifeline to Weather Financial Storms

-Can we construct a way for an investor, a bank, and a philanthropy in our community to team up to make consumer loans to families in distress?
+Could we construct a way for an investor, a bank, and a philanthropy in our community to team up to make consumer loans to families in distress?
+In doing so, could we create a blueprint that communities could also use in the wake of a natural disaster or other community crisis?

 Field Items